 This course aims to provide participants with the fundamental Stata programming toolkit in order to facilitate, automate, replicate and personalize both data analysis, management and presentation.

-Due to the ongoing Public Health situation, the 2022 edition of this training course will be offered ONLINE on a part-time basis, on the 10th-11th of January.
+The 2023 edition of this training course will be offered ONLINE on a part-time basis on the 6th-7th and 10th of February.